 Definition of back-formation in English:

-1A word that is formed from an already existing word from which it appears to be a derivative, often by removal of a suffix (e.g., laze from lazy and edit from editor).
+1A word that is formed from an existing word which looks as though it is a derivative, typically by removal of a suffix (e.g. edit from editor).

 - It was evidently a back-formation of gullibility, which in turn was an alteration of cullibility, ultimately from cull, meaning ‘a dupe’.

 - The name ‘Troynovant’ is a back-formation from ‘Trinovantes’, the name of the powerful British tribe that lived north and east of London.